discocube/weaver/README.md

 3-dimensional grid graphs derived from: a polycube of an octahedron | a Hauy construction of an octahedron with cubes as identical building blocks | the accretion of cubes around a central cube forming an octahedron at the limit |
 the set of points in a 3-dimensional square grid graph contained within an octahedron | ℓ-1 unit ball.

-This algorithm is an artist's rendering of a graph object using programming as a language (instead of painting flowers and apples or singing hymns about angels) and a means by which to describe his muse's body as an endless contour drawing or,  in graph theory terms, a Hamiltonian cycle.
+This algorithm is an artist's rendering of his muse, a graph object, using programming as a language (instead of painting flowers and apples or singing hymns about angels) and a means by which to describe his muse's body as an endless contour drawing or,  in graph theory terms, a Hamiltonian cycle.

 ![Alt text](imgs/elumina-inspiration-one-line-picasso-drawings-the-three-dancers-thumbnail.jpg?version%3D1680306692540)
 <small>Pablo Picasso:  <em>Trois Danseuses (The Three Dancers)</em></small>